CSaintos/Mua/README.md

 ### 6. Code Generator

 In the case that I forget why I'm making this, just remember why:
-  - spreadsheets are inferior
+  - spreadsheets are not really for learning.
-  - general purpose programming languages are limited
+  - general purpose programming languages are limited.
-  - calculators are impractical
+  - calculators are semi-impractical.